farkasviktor/BackUp-MST_MS-101T00_Microsoft_365_Mobility_and_Security/Instructions/Labs/LAB_AK_01_Lab1_Ex1_Set_Up_Tenant.md

 	- **Alex Wilber**
 	- **Joni Sherman**
 	- **Lynne Robbins**
+	- **Patti Fernandez**
 	- **MOD Administrator** <br/>

-    **Note:** Alex, Joni, and Lynne are administrators who are part of Holly's pilot team.
+    **Note:** Alex, Joni, Lynne, and Patti are part of Holly's pilot team.
 Their accounts will be used throughout the labs for this course.

 22. Select **Save**.